 You can expect to pay some sort of fee ranging anywhere from a few dollars or up to a few hundred dollars if you pick a purebred pet.
 (These fees might be tax deductable depending on the agency.)
 This is actually a bargain.
 After all, you’re often taking home a pet who is housed trained, has been spayed or neutered and has undergone a recent veterinary exam and behavioral evaluation.

 The Perfect Match

-Adopting a pet means adding a companion to your life that will ideally be around for years to come, says Goldfarb.
-With this in mind, he says to make every attempt to choose a pet whose energy, needs and lifestyle you can happily sustain.
+Adopting a pet means adding a companion to your life that will ideally be around for years to come.
+With this in mind, make every attempt to choose a pet whose energy, needs and lifestyle you can happily sustain.